 The overarching focus of this project was to explore experiences of people with early-stage dementia (living independently) taking part in urban forest activities.
 Understanding mental wellbeing and issues of identity underpinned the work.

 The research aimed to engage with, and seek to improve, forest management approaches that are key to achieving the Forestry Commission and Scottish Government’s agenda of improved mental wellbeing and social inclusion.
-Co-production between the researcher (Dr Mandy Cook, University of Dundee), Forestry Commission Scotland, Alzheimer Scotland, third and public-sector organisations and individuals with early-stage dementia ascertained that the use of urban forests can contribute to care and support by enhancing positive mental wellbeing and broadening social networks.
+Our co-produced research ascertained that the use of urban forests can contribute to care and support by enhancing positive mental wellbeing and broadening social networks.

 Methods used included a literature review, key informant interviews, in-depth interviews, site surveys and semi-structured interviews.
 A participatory action research approach was used to capture and explore the experiences of an all-male group of people with early-stage dementia who engage with woodlands and forests.
 These experiences were then used to co-design a 10-week programme of activities based in Callendar Wood, Falkirk, for people with early-stage dementia.

 Methods used to collect data from the pilot woodland activity programme included observations and interviews with participants (people with dementia and their family member carers), as well as facilitating staff (including rangers and health professionals), at the end of the 10-week programme.
 Activities were facilitated by rangers and included woodland walks, bird box building, tree planting, nature photography, willow sculpting, bird and tree identification, fire lighting and woodland cooking.